YinJC/uk-tex-faq/FAQ-widefigs.md

----
-layout: page
-title: Wide figures in two-column documents
+# Wide figures in two-column documents
----

 Floating figures and tables ordinarily come out the same width as the page, but in two-column documents they're restricted to the width of